Ria424/developers-animatesdk-docs/Document_object/Document6070.md

 #### Parameters

-**pathURI**: fileURI.A string, expressed as a file:/// URI, that specifies the path of the generated HTML template.
+**pathURI**: `string`; A string, expressed as a file:/// URI, that specifies the path of the generated HTML template.

 #### Returns

-Boolean value.
-True if exported successfully.False otherwise.
+`boolean`; True if exported successfully.False otherwise.

 #### Description

-Method;Exports the HTML5 Canvas Publishing Template for given document,at the specified location.This method is specific to HTML Canvas document only.
+Method; Exports the HTML5 Canvas Publishing Template for given document,at the specified location.This method is specific to HTML Canvas document only.

 #### Example